koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 This is of course declarative.
 This includes how to update the state, but doesn't include how to update the view.
 So the view is only based on the state.
-If the state is same, the view must be same, which means that we can only focus on the state.
+If the state is the same, the view must be the same, which means that we can only focus on the state.

 the view is a mirror of the state
-If you want to add a feature to remove an item, you have to write removing an item from the state and add a UI to call the function.

-This also shows an interesting point.
-React provides an abstraction layer for DOM operations, But you can create own abstraction layer like this.

-DOM might be too low level your application.
-So you can build your component layer on top of DOM.
 -->

 # Declarative with React